belfioreasia/Natural-Language-Processing/README.md

 [Labeled Training Dataset](dontpatronizeme_pcl.tsv): contains paragraphs with a label from 0 (not containing PCL) to 4 (being highly patronizing or condescending) towards vulnerable communities.
 It contains one instance per line with the following columns:
-- "<par_id>": unique id for each one of the paragraphs in the corpus.
+- "par_id": unique id for each one of the paragraphs in the corpus.
-- "<art_id>": the document id in the original NOW ([News on Web](https://www.english-corpora.org/now/)) corpus.
+- "art_id": the document id in the original NOW ([News on Web](https://www.english-corpora.org/now/)) corpus.
-- "<keyword>": the search term used to retrieve texts about a target community.
+- "keyword": the search term used to retrieve texts about a target community.
-- "<country_code>": ISO Alpha-2 country code for the source media outlet.
+- "country_code": ISO Alpha-2 country code for the source media outlet.
-- "<text>": the paragraph containing the keyword.
+- "text": the paragraph containing the keyword.
-- "<label>": an integer between 0 and 4, which reflects the level of PCL as a result of combined annotations of two annotators, with 0 (No PCL), 1 (borderline PCL) and 2 (contains PCL).
+- "label": an integer between 0 and 4, which reflects the level of PCL as a result of combined annotations of two annotators, with 0 (No PCL), 1 (borderline PCL) and 2 (contains PCL).
 The combined annotations have been used in the following graded scale:

 0 -> Annotator 1 = 0 AND Annotator 2 = 0
 1 -> Annotator 1 = 0 AND Annotator 2 = 1 OR Annotator 1 = 1 AND Annotator 2 = 0